djkaty/Il2CppInspector/README.md

 ### Creating C++ scaffolding or a DLL injection project

-Il2CppInspector generates a series of C++ source files which you can use with a tool like `x64dbg` to analyze the memory of the application, or for accessing types via DLL injection, among other uses.
+Il2CppInspector generates a series of C++ source files which you can use with a tool like `x64dbg` to analyze the memory of the application, or for accessing types, methods and IL2CPP API functions via DLL injection, among other uses.

 If you know which version of Unity the binary was compiled with, you can improve the output by specifying this with `--unity-version`, for example `--unity-version 2019.3.1f1`.
 Otherwise Il2CppInspector will make an educated guess based on the contents of the binary.

-You can target which C++ compiler you wish to use the output files with: specify `--cpp-compiler MSVC` for Visual Studio and `--cpp-compiler GCC` for gcc.
-Clang is compatible with either option.
+You can target which C++ compiler you wish to use the output files with: specify `--cpp-compiler MSVC` for Visual Studio and `--cpp-compiler GCC` for gcc or clang.

 Il2CppInspector performs automatic name conflict resolution to avoid the use of pre-defined symbols and keywords in C++, and to handle re-definition of same-named symbols in the application.

+Some IL2CPP binary files contain only a partial set of API exports, or none at all.
+For these cases, Il2CppInspector will build scaffolding using only the available exports to ensure that the project compiles successfully.

 ![Il2CppInspector GUI](docs/Cpp_Preview.png)